Food and Dining

 The most cost effective way to dine as you travel through New Zealand is to self-cater.
 We have a fantastic range of motel and apartment style accommodation that contain kitchenettes or kitchens so you can prepare you own meals.
 Supermarkets are located near most of the accommodations you’ll stay at, with a few exceptions in remote locations, but we will advise you of these so you buy groceries before arriving.
 As well as supermarkets you can also shop at farmers markets on weekends and these are often great places to browse for local produce.

 Are you interested in making local food and wine a particular focus of your New Zealand touring experience?
-See a selection of New Zealand food and wine focused itineraries.
+We can certainly help you organise this.
+Here's a selection of our itineraries to inspire you, check them out and get in touch.
+Together we'll make sure you include all the right dining experiences.

 - Still have questions about food and dining in New Zealand?
 Contact one of the team.
 They'll be happy to answer your questions.